 · Support Immunity

 · Improve hormone balance

 · Help manage blood sugar levels

 Some food-based examples of adaptogens and how they work

-- Moringa which in studies has been shown to have a stabilizing effect on blood sugar levels in cases of diabetes.
+In studies, Moringa has been shown to have a stabilising effect on blood sugar levels in cases of diabetes.
 The leaf of the Moringa tree is dried and ground into a powder which can be added to foods such as an omelette at the end of cooking providing a nutty taste, it also makes a great addition to a green smoothie or juice.

-- Holy Basil (also known as Tulsi) – Is actually from the mint family.
+Holy Basil is actually from the mint family.
 It is shown to help manage the stress response and improve symptoms of anxiety.
 It can be added to soups and stir-fries towards the end of cooking and has a peppery taste, it combines really well with Liquorice as a tea infusion.